Symmetry, Thermodynamics and Topology in Active Matter: Directing active assembly

-Some progress has been made in mapping out the phase diagram of various types of chemically-activated colloids (Fig. \ref{fig:colloid}).
-Achieving a complete classification will require a better understanding of hydrodynamic interactions, especially their role in driving coordination of swimmer orientation.
+Some progress has been made in this direction (Fig. \ref{fig:colloid}), but achieving a complete classification will require a better understanding of hydrodynamic interactions, \mcm{that is interactions mediated by fluid flow,} especially their role in driving coordination of swimmer orientation.
 For instance it is known that hydrodynamic interactions can hinder or arrest the motility-induced phase separation of scalar active active matter~\cite{matas2014hydrodynamic}.
 More generally, do flow-mediated couplings promote or hinder structure formation?
 What is the role of hydrodynamic interactions relative to ones mediated by chemical fields?
 Can we even quantitatively distinguish the two?
 A quantitative understanding of the role of these competing mechanisms is necessary in order to learn how to direct the assembly of such active particles to build smart and reconfigurable materials.
 A complementary approach, inspired by successes in metamaterial design, is to tackle the inverse problem of configuring an active system and active interactions to obtain specific target structures or target flows or to perform specific functions.
-This approach is still in its infancy, although progress is being made by employing machine learning methods~\cite{zhou2021machine}.
+This approach is still in its infancy \mcm{in the context of active matter}, although progress is being made by employing machine-learning methods~\cite{zhou2021machine}.
 This type of work may provide connections with methods developed in the robotics community.